-Level II offenses call for the assignment of up to 15 demerits.
-Depending on the incident, suspension and a citation may be involved.
-In some cases, expulsion may also be recommended.
+Level II offenses call for the assignment of 10 to 15 demerits.
+The consequences are usually more severe than those for Level I offenses and may include temporary suspension of extra-curricular participation or other student privileges.
+In some cases, specific punishments are outlined below.
+Depending on the incident, additional demerits may be assigned, a citation may be issued, and expulsion may also be recommended.